Hello, and welcome to the Visual Accessibility Skills Toolkit, or "VAST"!

 This can be confusing if we're reading document using an SR. Without being able to see the layout, we might think important information hasn't been tagged properly when we're moved directly from ‘introducing, h3’ into ‘Carved in Stone, h1’.
 We might waste time using other tools to search for seemingly untagged content that isn't actually there.

 Where possible, text should be tagged depending on its functionality, rather than its aesthetic.
-In this example, both "Introducing" and "Carved in Stone" should use <h1>
+In this example, both "Introducing" and "Carved in Stone" should use <h1> tags.

 If you can't manually tag your text, you should try to use styles that best fit the hierarchy.
 In this case, the banner doesn't use the "Introducing" kicker above the main title.